How to Deploy MinIO - An Opensource Object Storage Solution

 $ sudo certbot renew --dry-run

-5. Create a new directory in a system-wide location such as /opt to store the SSL certificate files for use with MinIO.
-For example, minio-certs
+5. Create a new directory to store the SSL certificate files for MinIO to use, such as /opt/minio-certs.

 console